Adoption: Protecting Your Child's Story

 Photo credit: Jessica Phelps Photography

-When we brought home our son through his whirlwind adoption with the help of Christian Adoption Consultants, questions abounded.
+When we brought home our son through his whirlwind adoption with the help of an Adoption Consultant, questions abounded.
 "Is his birth mom young?"
 (Actually, more people said, "Is his mom young?")
 "What about his birth dad?"
 "Why did she choose adoption?"
 "Does she have any other kids?"
 "Was she on drugs?
 Is he healthy?"
 Honestly, I was a bit taken back by all the curiosity (I mean, these are VERY personal questions.
 Would you ask a friend of yours if they were using drugs during their pregnancy?!).
 At first, I didn't give a ton of thought to most of what I shared.
 I was so thankful to the Lord for bringing our baby to us and I was eager to let others know what God had done.
 I wanted people to see His hand at work in my son's life and in ours and I still do.
 I don't want to hide what God's done.
 But I also want to remember that this isn't my story to share...ultimately it's my son's.

 I'm not sure what my son will want shared with others about the circumstances surrounding his adoption as he grows.
 Will he want people to know all about his birth mom?
 Maybe.
 But maybe not.
 It's ultimately his story to tell, not just mine.